Course-Hero-3/MotivateMe/planning/project_plan.md

 7. As a team captain for my intramural sports soccer team, I want to be able to keep track of our soccer games on a calendar, and also log our soccer games so we can track our progress over time

-8. As a working student, I need to keep track of my In N Out shifts as well to know when my live classes are, so that I can make enough money to pay for my tuition as well as pass my classes
+8. As a working student, I need to keep track of my In N Out shifts as well to know when my live classes are, so that I can make enough money to pay for my tuition as well as pass my classes.(Kai)

 9. As a law student, I need to organize myself with these statutes, casebooks, and individual court cases.
 In case we have a review, I can be ready.